evilpaper/hell-yes/README.md

 # If I had more time I would change this

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Built with
+Technology close to the metal i.e HTML, CSS and JavaScript.
+The metal = the browser in this case :).

+## Contributions
+Contributions are welcome.
+Issues are for bugs only.

+## Licensing
+Do whatever you want with the code.
+The design is property of Johny vino™.

 ## Available Scripts